Meadlemass History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Meadlemass has undergone many spelling variations, including Middlemass, Middlemas, Middlemaist, Middlemiss and many more.

 Early Notables of the Meadlemass family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Meadlemass Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Meadlemass Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Meadlemass family to Ireland